tytydraco/yessleep/out/The_Boy_in_My_Backyard.md

 I asked how he had gotten there, and he just shrugged, as if he didn’t know either.
 I noticed he kept staring at the door handle, as if silently begging me to open it.
 But I couldn’t.
 Just imagining how furious my mom would be if she found out made my heart race.
 He seemed to understand that I wouldn’t let him in, so he started moving away, heading toward the swing.
 There he stayed, swaying back and forth, perhaps enjoying himself.

-The space was tight, but I didn’t want to lose sight of him.
+I really need to go to the bathroom, but I didn’t want to lose sight of him.
 I locked the door and ran to the bathroom, trying to buy time.
 When I came back, he was still there — now just sitting on the swing, looking a little sad.
 I felt sorry for him; maybe he just wanted a friend.
 At least, that’s what I told myself.

 “Do you want me to push you?”
 I called from inside, but the boy didn’t respond, not even glancing at me.